-The Nile Monitor Lizards found in Uganda – found most anywhere in Uganda
+The Nile River Monitor Lizards found most anywhere in Uganda

-The Nile Monitor Lizards found in Uganda – Nile Monitor Lizards can be found most anywhere in Uganda, from the source of the Nile to Murchison Falls National Park – you will see this large lizard that can grow to 7 or 8 feet in length (over 2 meters) in many places in Uganda– from a
+The Nile Monitor Lizards found in Uganda.
+They can be found almost anywhere in Uganda, from the source of the Nile to Murchison Falls National Park.

-The Nile Monitor Lizard has a very tough and beady skin – adults have a greyish skin with yellow spots in a band like fashion down the head, body, and tail.
-Juvenile Monitor lizards have a more vibrant pattern with a dark and black skin and bright yellow spots and some blotches.
+The Nile Monitor Lizards have a tough and beady skin – adults have a greyish skin with yellow spots in a band like fashion down the head, body, and tail.
+Juveniles have a more vibrant pattern with dark and black skin and bright yellow spots and some blotches.

-Baby Monitor Lizards have become a hot item in the west and are often shipped their illegally, then released in states such as Florida since the owners do not know what to do with an 8 foot lizard – I prefer to see them in the wild of Uganda – they are harmless for the most part – and on a safari in Uganda you will see a few of them…Enjoy the Pearl of Africa.
+Baby Lizards have become a hot item in the west.
+They are often shipped their illegally, then released in states such as Florida since the owners do not know what to do with an 8-foot lizard – I prefer to see them in the wild of Uganda – they are harmless for the most part – and on a safari, in Uganda, you will see a few of them,

 Questions about the Nile Monitor Lizards found in Uganda – please contact us.